laraw02/tensorflow_federated_flower/README.md

 # TensorFlow Federated Learning

 This repository is from https://github.com/SolomonGithu/tensorflow_federated_learning_and_edge_impulse_model_deployment.git but has been adapted to save the global model and aggregated results on the server after every round.
-The setup and instructions still remain the same.
+The upload functionality of the final global model to an Edge Impulse project for deployment was also removed to focus solely on federeated learning.
+The setup and instructions otherwise still remain the same.
 This example demonstrates how to use [Flower Federated Learning](https://flower.dev/docs/framework/tutorial-what-is-federated-learning.html) to train a TensorFlow model.

 The main characteristics of this architecture include:
 - At least 2 connected devices(clients) that will individually train a local model.